nattadasu/ryuuRyuusei/README.md

         and more).
   - [x] A lot of information about the media compared to competitors: synopsis, genres and themes, rating with total votes, and more!
   - [x] Know ID of the title you want to search?
-Use `/command info` command instantly!
+Use `/relations` command group instantly!
 - [x] Shows your birthday; including remaining days to your upcoming birthday (based on MyAnimeList user profile).